cjohansen/pharmacist/README.md

 There are no magical or conventional names here.
 Any key inside the map passed to `:params` will be available as a dependency in your prescription, and you access information from in just like other data sources.
-If you provide a parameter whose name is the same as a data source in your prescription, Pharmacist will throw an exception.

 If all of a source's params are already neatly available as a map from another resource, declare the full map as a dependency: